-The "research doctorate" in any field, health or otherwise, is considered to be the Doctor of Philosophy (PhD).
-A lesser-known, non-research, "educational doctorate" is the Doctor of Education (EDD).
-PhDs are trained primarily to be researchers in a particular field and they, along with EDDs, are commonly employed as "specialized field experts" in colleges and universities.
+The research doctorate in any field, health or otherwise, is considered to be the Doctor of Philosophy (PhD).
+A lesser-known, non-research, educational doctorate is the Doctor of Education (DEd).
+PhDs are trained primarily to be researchers in a particular field and they, along with DEds, are commonly employed as "specialized field experts" in colleges and universities.
 PhDs in science are also employed in medical schools and professional health preparation programs.
-Here PhDs not only teach the basic biomedical sciences didactic courses during the first two years of medical school and most other professional four year programs, but are expected to carry out scientific or biomedical research in their areas of expertise.
+Here PhDs not only teach the basic biomedical sciences didactic courses during the first two years of medical school and most other professional four year programs, but are also expected to carry out scientific or biomedical research in their areas of expertise.
 The last two years of professional education emphasizes clinical preparation and training by degreed professionals and residents in the post graduate programs.

 Many health programs are now beginning to award the so-called practicing or "clinical doctorate" degree.
 Examples include: PharmD (Doctor of Pharmacy), ND (Nursing Doctorate), DPT (Doctor of Physical Therapy), and PsyD (Doctor of Psychology).
 In several disciplines, licensing for practitioners may require the doctorate for new practitioners with "transitional degrees" requiring additional coursework for those previously-licensed professionals with a lesser degree.
 Since those earning clinical doctorates learn much less about conducting research or advising students who seek research opportunities, a major objection cited is that clinical doctorates threaten the quality and quantity of research.
 There is little evidence to date that the clinical doctorate has increased the status, compensation, or reimbursement for the kinds of services provided.
 The major factor affecting compensation remains the shortage of practitioners and not their educational level.

 Again, it is important for students interested in the health professions to understand the preparation and admission practices for the health profession in which they intend to enter.
-The selection of an academic major and minor and the choice of elective coursework are important.
-Not to be ignored is the timely preparation process for admission, personal development, and the specific activities suggested by your health profession advisor that prepare you to become a competitive applicant.
+The selection of an academic major and minor, along with the choice of elective coursework are all important.
+Not to be ignored, however, are the timely preparation process for admission, personal development, and the specific activities suggested by your health profession advisor that prepare you to become a competitive applicant.

 Communicating with recent graduates of the program you are preparing to enter can be useful in selecting the coursework and activities to prepare for admission.
-Each academic major commonly chosen by students planning profession careers in medical fields offers advantages.
-Some majors tend to help you better prepare for admission examinations.
-Some majors cultivate the development of important professional attributes.
-Other majors help make the first two years of the professional program easier to handle after you have been admitted.
+Each academic major commonly chosen by students planning careers in medical fields offers advantages.
+For instance, some majors tend to help you better prepare for admission examinations while other majors cultivate the development of important professional attributes.
+Still other majors help make the first two years of the professional program easier to handle after you have been admitted.